servirtium/README/starting-a-new-implementation-step-1.md

-## 1. Write a simple API class with tests
+# Step 1.
+Write a simple API class with tests

 Here are the tests that you want to pass (pseudo code):